anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 import { User, Quote } from "@prisma/client";
 ```

 Drizzle on the other hand has no such command.
-However, there is a simple alternative that requires a tab bit more work but it gets the job done.
-Make a types directory with an `index.ts` file in it.
-We will import our Drizzle models here and infer types from them.
+Instead, we will have to infer the types from the data models ourselves.
+Make a `types` directory with an `index.ts` file in it.
+In our case, we will need to make types for our `User` and `Quote` model.

 ```ts
 import { User, Quote } from "@/drizzle/schema";